jepperson2/HElib_QRS_DETECTION/README.md

 Just enter `vagrant destroy` from your host machine in the working directory.

 ### 10.2 Otherwise
-Use the makefile and run `make deepclean` which uninstalls and delete:
+Use the makefile and run `make deepclean` which uninstalls and deletes:
 - hqrsd
 - HElib, NTL, GMP
 - perl, m4, git, gcc-g++ and libboost-all-dev and purge them.